Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Genuinely, there are some subs out there who would take literally any other punishment from the list than this, so it’s really worth a mention.

-Note on sexual punishment for subs
+Note on sexual punishments

 While some people opt for sexual punishments, I personally don’t think they are a good idea for two main reasons: